willieneis/TIAM/README.md

 Analysis Tool".
 Based on the general applicability of the tool and its success in detecting different types of cells, the name was changed to TIAM.

-The code for TIAM is contained in TIAM_v01/src/.
+The code for TIAM is contained in src/.

+The demo video and the user guide can be found in doc/.

+The benchmark data can be obtained via the following link: http://j.mp/tiambenchmarkdata